 Choose an Evergreen Style

-Certain presentations or styles also tend to have more evergreen value.
-Here are a few easy ways create evergreen content:
+Certain formats and content styles also tend to have more evergreen value.
+Here are a few approaches that can help:

 Finding Content Opportunities